 Whale watching tours follow the Marine Tour Operators Code of Ethics which include no chasing, harassing or herding the whales.
 This is to ensure that the whales are not disturbed from their natural routine or injured.

 On returning to the Lavena’s Catch Cafe by mid-day, hot chowders were waiting for us.
 We enjoyed the fabulous seafood lunch and set out to the Digby Port to catch the ferry to St Johns in New Brunswick.
 We loaded the car into the ferry and set sail at 4 PM for a three hour journey across the Bay of Fundy.

 The facilities in the ferry were similar to the earlier ferry and the duration being three hours, we decided to settle down in the lounge for a game of cards.
 After about two hours, the Captain announced that there were some killer whales sighted on the port side.
 We looked out and was about four killer whales emerging out of water, doing flips, turns and somersaults before landing back on the water.
 These killer whales are called Orcas and is a toothed whale, the largest of the Dolphin family.
 They are easily distinguished by their fin and their prominent black and white markings which can be seen from far.
 They are natural predators but as well, they are natural showmen.

-We disembarked at the St John’s port at about 7 PM and drove off to the hotel and spend the night there.
+We disembarked at the St John’s port at about 7 PM and drove off to the hotel and spent the night there.
 Early morning we drove to Quebec City and the next day to our home in Mississauga.